ead0601/mioc-verilog/README.txt

 # STATUS
 #
 The soc block mioc-top, which is the toplevel is currently under construction.
 This testbench is not currently functioning.
-The other soc blocks, use the same makefile (located in its respective directory), with similar build targets as shown below in, # HOW TO BUILD.
+The other soc blocks may be used, use the same makefile (located in its respective directory), with similar build targets as shown below in, # HOW TO BUILD.

 # INSTALL TOOLS
 #
+# This install iverilog and gtkwave for viewing waveforms.

-sudo apt install iverilog gtkwave
+1) sudo apt install iverilog gtkwave

 # GTKWAVE FYI
 #